AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 If the [inner radius](#radius) of a Sunburst chart if more than 0, there is a blank space in the center.
 You can place almost anything there: e.g., a text label, a chart, a map.
 See the [Doughnut Chart](Doughnut_Chart#center_content) article to learn about various types of center content.

-The center content is set with the {api:anychart.charts.Sunburst#center}center(){api} method, which provides the access to the {api:anychart.core.sunburst.Center}anychart.core.sunburst.Center{api} object.
+The center content is set with the {api:anychart.charts.Sunburst#center}center(){api} method, which provides the access to the {api:anychart.core.ui.Center}anychart.core.ui.Center{api} object.

 To put some text in the center, create a label and assign it to the center: